ttscoff/bunch/bunch-files/commands/index.md

 ---
 # Bunch Special Commands

 Commands are run by using lines surrounded by parenthesis in Bunch files.
-These offer shortcuts to some system tasks.
+These offer shortcuts to some system tasks and special actions.

 ```
 (dark mode [on|off])